Looking to grow your blog traffic? Consider joining Christian Bloggers Foundation Boot Camp

 I was getting nowhere.

-Dishes would pile up for days ( don’t judge) as I prioritized blogging over being a Proverbs 31 wife.
+Dishes would pile up for days ( don’t judge) as I prioritized blogging over being fully present for my husband.

 Somewhere along the line, things clicked for me.
 I stopped signing up for every webinar that came my way.
 I stopped comparing myself to fellow bloggers.
 Instead of making a massive to do list, I found a method that delivered me the results I desired.

-Today, I will be sharing with you, my tips for balancing family, a 9-5 and blogging.
+Today, I will be sharing with you, my tips for achieving blog work life balance.

 Invest in a journal.
 I carry my journal around with me pretty much anywhere I go.
 I use a journal to write down my to do list, ideas for future blog posts, and any helpful tidbits that I come across.